vlevy01/a1s1/pset1.md

 ## CS32 Act I, Scene I -- Programming Assignment

-*NOTE: The syllabus on the Canvas course page indicates when this assignment is due, what materials you should submit, and how to submit them.*
+*NOTE: The ["PSet #1" assignment page on the CS 32 Canvas site](https://canvas.harvard.edu/courses/97999/assignments/532779) on the Canvas course page indicates when this assignment is due, what materials you should submit, and how to submit them.*

 ### ### Big Picture